Boswellia: Ecological status

 In 1998, the International Union for Conservation of Nature (IUCN) warned that one of the primary frankincense species, Boswellia sacra, is "near threatened".
 Frankincense trees are not covered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, but experts argue that Boswellia species meet the criteria for protection.
 In a 2006 study, an ecologist at Wageningen University & Research claimed that, by the late-1990s, Boswellia papyrifera trees in Eritrea were becoming hard to find.
 In 2019, a new paper predicted a 50% reduction in Boswellia papyrifera within the next two decades.
 This species, found mainly in Ethiopia, Eritrea, and Sudan, accounts for about two-thirds of global frankincense production.
 The paper warns that all Boswellia species are threatened by habitat loss and overexploitation.
 Most Boswellia grow in harsh, arid regions beset by poverty and conflict.
 Harvesting and selling the tree's resin is one of the only sources of income for the inhabitants, resulting in overtapping.

 Frankincense

 The four main species of Boswellia, B. sacra (synonyms B. carteri and B. bhaw-dajiana), B. frereana, B. papyrifera, and B. serrata, produce true frankincense, and each type of resin is available in various grades.
 The grades depend on the time of harvesting, and the resin is hand sorted for quality.

+Usage

+Among the pentacyclic triterpenes, several boswellic acids such as β-boswellic acid, acetyl-β-boswellic acid, 11-keto-β-boswellic acid (KBA), and acetyl-11-keto-β-boswellic acid (AKBA) have been identified as major bioactive constituents and are frequently investigated in pharmacological studies.

+Modern laboratory and clinical research has explored Boswellia extracts for possible anti-inflammatory effects and their relevance to inflammatory and neuroinflammatory disorders; however, the strength and consistency of clinical evidence vary across indications and study designs.
+There is insufficient evidence to determine whether Boswellia is indicated for any health condition.